HackYourFutureBelgium/class-13-14/admin/README.md

   - _class-projects_: for all homework projects
   - _side-projects_: for any fun projects students start
 - turn on GitHub pages to make the class randomizer live
+- turn on Discussions in your repo settings
 - set PRs to `master`/`main` branch to require review before merging

 ### 2. Clone & Reset